 5 Tips for Coping with Lockdowns and Sheltering in Place Orders

-Christian Burgess, Director of the Disaster Distress Helpline (DDH), a program administered by MHA-NYC for the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA), describes how you can cope with lockdowns and shelter in place orders.
+Christian Burgess, Director of the Disaster Distress Helpline (DDH), a program administered by Vibrant Emotional Health for the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA), describes how you can cope with lockdowns and shelter in place orders.

 If you’re like me, just hearing or reading the word ‘lockdown’ gets your heart rate jumping.
 But experiencing an actual lockdown or sheltering in place order presents a very real risk for emotional distress among not only those individuals and families under the order, but for their loved ones outside of the affected areas as well.
 Following are definitions to help clarify what these terms mean, tips for coping, and how to get help for distress related to lockdowns and sheltering in place orders.

 In recent years, being on ‘lockdown’ has become an all-too-familiar phrase that can involve a voluntary lockdown (those in the targeted area are asked by officials to stay indoors/in secured areas because a potential threat exists), a ‘partial’ lockdown (a potential threat has been identified by officials and entrances/exits are secured with restricted access) or a ‘full’ lockdown (there is an imminent risk for danger and those on the premises are ordered to stay where they are- in classrooms, offices, etc., with lights out and doors locked and secured).